Fill 10Created with Sketch.

 Stud Poker has many versions.
 Seven Card Stud is the most popular version played in casinos; however, Seven Card Stud High-Low is becoming more popular.
 Stud High-Low with an eight or better qualifier is the most common form of High-Low Stud in casinos.
 Five Card Stud is rarely played in casinos.
 Seven Card Stud is played with two down (hidden) cards and four face up (exposed) cards followed by a final down card.

-Here’s a quick reference for winning hands from highest to lowest
+Here’s a quick reference for poker hands from highest to lowest.

 1. Royal flush.
 A, K, Q, J, 10, all the same suit